nitinjori/Hospital-Management-System/README.md

 SOFTWARES USED:

-1) XAMPP was installed on the Ubuntu 19.04 machine and APACHE2 Server and MySQL were initialized.
+1) XAMPP was installed on the Windows machine and APACHE2 Server and MySQL were initialized.
 And, files were built inside opt/lampp/htdocs/myhmsp
 2) Visual Code used as a text editor.
 3) Google Chrome
 <--------------------------------The ‘Home’ page consists of 3 modules: ----------------------------------->